Master Programme Climate Change and Marine Sciences

 WASCAL is a wholly West African international organization with focus on academic and transdisciplinary research, building graduate-level scientific capacity and serving policy makers in West Africa with science-based advice on adaptation to climate change impacts and land use management.
 It cooperates with many agencies and universities in the region, providing a knowledge platform of excellence for its partners.

 WASCAL is funded by the Federal Ministry of Education and Research (BMBF), Germany and its 11 West African member countries, namely: Benin, Burkina Faso, Cabo Verde, Cote d’Ivoire, Ghana, Mali, Niger, Nigeria, Senegal, The Gambia and Togo) WASCAL’s mission is to provide information and knowledge services at the local, national and regional levels to West African member countries to cope with the adverse impacts of climate change.
 We do this through capacity building support to young West African scholars in fields of climate, natural and social sciences and by strengthening the regional universities deliver climate and environmental services in member countries.

-WASCAL MRP opening at the University of Cabo Verde for the first Master’s Research Programme on Climate Change & Marine Sciences for the 2019-2020 academic year comes off this 28th November 2019 at the University.
+WASCAL MRP opening at the Atlantic Technical University for the first Master’s Research Programme on Climate Change & Marine Sciences for the 2019-2020 academic year comes off this 28th November 2019 at the University.